All Episodes

 At least two sources yourself.

-Your medical records would clearly indicate that your cardiovascular system Aside from this one thing, was young, vital, in good shape, and passing the blood just the way it was supposed to, correct?
+Your medical records would clearly indicate that your cardiovascular system, aside from this one thing, was young, vital, in good shape, and passing the blood just the way it was supposed to, correct?

-Well, I'm lying there in the emergency room at Deering on Saturday afternoon, and they're IV dripping this compound called It's a major clot buster and it's supposed to break up these.
+Well, the other indication, apart from your experiment, which didn't begin until Monday night, Tuesday morning, when I'm lying there in the emergency room at Deering on Saturday afternoon, and they're IV dripping this compound called TCP or TPI, I forget what it is.

 Systemic problem.

-Now, your physician told you that, didn't he?
+Yeah, your physician told you that, didn't he?

 Yes, he did.